Linda Evangelista left the spotlight after a cosmetic procedure. She says she’s done hiding.

 Over 11 million CoolSculpting treatments have been carried out worldwide.
 In 2020, the Aesthetic Society ranked nonsurgical fat reduction, which includes CoolSculpting, among the most popular noninvasive cosmetic treatments in the United States, with some 140,314 procedures performed — up from 129,686 in 2019.

-The pandemic has proved to provide the perfect storm of conditions for a spike in cosmetic treatments — with plastic surgeons across the globe reporting an unprecedented pent-up in the demand for procedures.
+The pandemic has proved to provide the perfect storm of conditions for a spike in cosmetic treatments — with plastic surgeons across the globe reporting an unprecedented increase in the demand for procedures.

 “We believe there were several factors that came together to drive aesthetic surgery even during the pandemic — the boom in video calls and more opportunity for discreet downtime,” Herluf G. Lund Jr., president of the Aesthetic Society, said in a news release last year.